chikadim/home-shots-frontend/README.md

 <hr>

 #### User Stories
-* As part of the software development process, we will be referring to this User Stories throughout the project.
+* As part of the software development process, i will be referring to this User Stories throughout the project.

   |   EPIC                                |ID|                                User Story                                                   |
   | :-------------------------------------|--|:------------------------------------------------------------------------------------------- |